background

 Reinvestment Rate

-Step-by-Step Guide to Understanding the Reinvestment Rate
+Step-by-Step Guide to Understanding Reinvestment Rate

 Reinvestment Rate

-How to Calculate Reinvestment Rate?
+How to Calculate Reinvestment Rate

 The expected growth rate in operating income is a byproduct of the reinvestment rate and the return on invested capital (ROIC).